Skip to content

 in `modules/exampleauth/`.

-On unix, this can be done by running (from the simpleSAMLphp
+On unix, this can be done by running (from the simpleSAMLphp On unix, this can be done by running (from the simpleSAMLphp

-installation directory):
+installation directory): installation directory):

-touch modules/exampleauth/enable
+touch modules/exampleauth/enable touch modules/exampleauth/enable

 An authentication source is an authentication module with a specific